 More information will be forthcoming and available at Back to School/Meet the Teacher Night.
-Please email charles.brogan@greatheartsnorthernoaks.org with any questions or feedback that you may have regarding the traffic plan.
+Please email Charles.brogan@greatheartsnorthernoaks.org with any questions and feedback that you may have.

 Please see the Wave Time Logic Tree and Traffic Flow maps below: